-- 5. Marketing Activities: - (a) Does your organization inform non-nationals of the availability of legal aid human trafficking and other non-nationals?
-What are the methods and overcome any language barriers?
+5. Marketing Activities:

+(a) Does your organization inform non-nationals of the availability of legal aid for foreign workers/spouses, undocumented foreigners, refugees, victims of human trafficking and other non-nationals?
+What are the methods and channels of marketing (e.g., work with NGOs)?
+How does your organization overcome any language barriers?